ersilia-os/chem-sampler/README.md

 cd chem-sampler
 pip install -e .
 ```

-# chemsampler class
+# 1. Sample small molecules using ChemSampler class
-It samples from large chemical libraries and pre-sampled molecules in chemsample database from generative models.
+It samples from large chemical libraries and pre-sampled molecules(generated from generative models) in chemsampler database.

 ## Usage